Specifyapp/parsers/parsers/filter/README.md

 # Filter

 ## Description
-This parser helps you filter the tokens by their name using a provided regular expression.
+This parser helps you filter tokens and assets by their name using a regular expression.

 Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).